Library and Learning Services

 • Access: collection impacts

-Operational management of Archives and Special Collections is the responsibility of the Head of Archives and Special Collections, who is a member of the Library Management Team.
-They plans, prioritises, and manages the work of the team and contributes to the delivery of the Library’s strategic aims through input into the Library delivery plan.
+Strategic leadership and operational management of Archives and Special Collections is the responsibility of the Associate Director for Community and Heritage (1.0fte), who reports to the University Librarian and is a member of the Library Leadership Team.
+They plan, prioritise, and manage the work of the team and contribute to the delivery of the Library’s strategic aims through input into the Library delivery plan.

 The Archivist is responsible for ensuring that archive collections are managed and developed in accordance with professional standards and legal and institutional requirements.
 They are supported by the Assistant Archivist.
-The Archivist has considerable autonomy and organises, prioritises, and manages their own work and line manages the Assistant Archivist.
-Both of these posts have a post-graduate qualification in Archive Administration as an essential requirement.
+These posts have a post-graduate qualification in Archive Administration as an essential requirement.

-Reading room supervision, document production, copying and enquiry handling is carried out by Library Assistants.
-The team also aims to secure an annual 6-month internship.
+Reading room supervision, document production, copying and enquiry handling is carried out by one part time Library Adviser (morning) and one part time Library Assistant (afternoon).

 Scope of existing archive collections

 The University Archives date from the 20th and 21st centuries.
-The private archives range from late medieval to the present day, and are predominantly 20th and 21st century.
+The private archives range from early modern to the present day and are predominantly 20th and 21st century.
+Oral history collections primarily consist of recordings made in the 1960s and later.

 The majority of the archive collections comprise paper records.
-A significant proportion of the earlier acquisitions comprise artificial or antiquarian collections rather than true fonds originating from a specific organisation or individual in the course of their activities.
-The single biggest collection or fonds is that of the local newspaper, the Leicester Mercury, and comprises extensive series of photographic prints, negatives and newspaper cuttings.
-There is a very small proportion of parchment and audio-visual material and few maps and /or plans.
-The service does not yet accept digital records for permanent preservation and access as part of its archival holdings although it does deliver content in the form of digital surrogates via a digital asset management system (CONTENTdm).
+There is a very small proportion of parchment and a few maps and /or plans.
+The service accepts digital records for permanent preservation and access as part of its archival holdings and delivers content in the form of digital surrogates via a digital asset management system (CONTENTdm).

-The service has hitherto focused on the archives of its own institution plus a combination of subject based collecting mainly but not exclusively within the geographical area of Leicester and its broader county and regional context.
+The service has hitherto focused on the archives of its own institution plus a combination of subject based collecting often, but not exclusively, within the geographical area of Leicester and its broader county and regional context.
 Current collection strengths are as follows:

-• The institutional archive and complementary fonds such as the archives of the Students’ Union and the personal papers of former students and staff
+• The institutional archive and complementary fonds such as the archives of the Students’ Union and the personal papers of former students and staff, for example Professor Sir Alec Jeffreys who discovered genetic fingerprinting and DNA profiling techniques.

 • Modern literary Leicester – major collections include the papers of Joe Orton, Sue Townsend, David Campton, Chris Challis and Reg and Ann Cartwright